Brisbane Divorce Lawyers

-An Application for Divorce must be filed in the Federal Circuit Court.
+An Application for Divorce must be filed in the Federal Circuit and Family Court of Australia.
 Australia’s divorce process is a “no-fault” system, which means the court does not consider which partner was at fault in the marriage breakdown.
 Therefore, the only requirement before filing the application is that you and your former spouse must have been separated for 12 months or more prior to filing the application.

 You can only apply for a divorce after you have been separated for a period of at least twelve months.
 If you have been separated, but reconciled for a period of time, then the 12-month period starts after the reconciliation came to an end.

 In Australia, a court does not consider who was at fault in the breakdown of a marriage.